hynek/structlog/docs/loggers.rst

 The best place to perform your configuration varies with applications and frameworks.
 Ideally as late as possible but *before* non-framework (i.e. your) code is executed.
+If you use standard library's logging, it makes sense to configure them next to each other.

 **Django**
    Django has to date unfortunately no concept of an application assembler or "app is done" hooks.